Running Code on Cleanup with the Drop Trait

 struct CustomSmartPointer { data: String, } impl Drop for CustomSmartPointer { fn drop(&mut self) { println!("Dropping CustomSmartPointer with data `{}`!", self.data); } } fn main() { let c = CustomSmartPointer { data: String::from("some data"), }; println!("CustomSmartPointer created."); drop(c); println!("CustomSmartPointer dropped before the end of main."); }

-Listing 15-16: Calling std::mem::drop
+Listing 15-16: Calling std::mem::drop to explicitly

 drop a value before it goes out of scope